Federated Face Presentation Attack Detection: Experiments

 In this section we demonstrate the practicality and generalization ability of the proposed framework in the real-world scenario.
 We first compare the performance of the proposed framework with models trained with data from a single data center.
 As mentioned above, due to the limitation of data privacy that exists in the real-world, data cannot be shared between different \textit{data centers}.
 In this case, \textit{users} will directly obtain a trained model from one of the \textit{data centers}.
 We report the performance of this baseline in the Table~\ref{tab:singleallours} under the label \textbf{Single}.
 For different choices of user datasets (from O, C, I, M), we report the performance when the model is trained from the remaining datasets independently.

 Rather than obtaining a trained model from a single data center, it is possible for users to obtain multiple trained models from several data centers and fuse their prediction scores during inference, which is also privacy preserving.
 In this case, we fuse the prediction scores of the trained model from various data centers by calculating the average.
 The results of this baseline are shown in Table~\ref{tab:singleallours} denoted as \textbf{Fused}.
-According to Table~\ref{tab:singleallours}, fusing scores obtained from different data centers improves the FAS performance on average.
+Please note that it is impossible for users to carry out feature fusion because a classifier cannot be trained based on the fused features without accessing to any real/spoof data during inference in the users.
+According to Table~\ref{tab:singleallours}, fusing scores obtained from different data centers improves the fPAD performance on average.
 However, this would require higher inference time and computation complexity (of order three for the case considered in this experiment).

-On the other hand, \textbf{Ours} shows the results obtained by the proposed FedFAS framework.
+On the other hand, \textbf{Ours} shows the results obtained by the proposed FedPAD framework.
 Table~\ref{tab:singleallours} illustrates that the average values of all evaluation metrics of the proposed framework outperform both baselines.
-This demonstrates that the proposed method is more effective in exploiting FAS information from multiple data centers.
-This is because the proposed framework actively combines FAS information across data centers during training as opposed to the \textbf{fused} baseline.
+Specifically, we further plot the ROC curves which choose MSU-MFSD (M) and Idiap Replay-Attack (I) datasets as the users as two examples, respectively in Fig~\ref{fig:rocmain}.
+Fig~\ref{fig:rocmain} also shows that the proposed FedPAD framework performs better than two baselines.
+This demonstrates that the proposed method is more effective in exploiting fPAD information from multiple data centers.
+This is because the proposed framework actively combines fPAD information across data centers during training as opposed to the \textbf{fused} baseline.
 As a result, it is able to generalize better to unseen/novel spoof attacks.

 Moreover, we further consider the case where a model is trained with data from all available data centers, which is denoted as \textbf{All} in Table~\ref{tab:singleallours}.
-Note that this baseline violates the assumption of preserving data privacy, and therefore is not a valid comparison for FedFAS.
-Nevertheless, it indicates the upper bound of performance for the proposed FedFAS framework.
-From Table~\ref{tab:singleallours}, it can be seen that the proposed FedFAS framework is only $3.9 \%$ worse than the upper bound in terms of AUC.
-This shows the proposed framework is able to obtain a privacy persevering FAS model without sacrificing too much FAS performance.
+Note that this baseline violates the assumption of preserving data privacy, and therefore is not a valid comparison for FedPAD.
+Nevertheless, it indicates the upper bound of performance for the proposed FedPAD framework.
+From Table~\ref{tab:singleallours}, it can be seen that the proposed FedPAD framework is only $3.9 \%$ worse than the upper bound in terms of AUC.
+This shows the proposed framework is able to obtain a privacy persevering fPAD model without sacrificing too much fPAD performance.
 This result verifies the practicality of the proposed framework.\\